Jinlong-He/TaskDroid/semantics.md

 - to find the first task S which `Rat(S) = B`,
 - if not founded, to find the first task S which `Aft(S) = Aft(B)`.

-### 2.3 Operating on Task and Task Stack
+### 3 Operating on Task and Task Stack
 In this section I will introduce some operations on task (reps. task stack).
 All the behavious of `startActivity()` are based on the combinations of these operations.
-#### 2.3.1 Operating on Task Stack
+#### 3.1 Operating on Task Stack
 After understanding the Task Allocation Mechanism, I will introduce two sorts of operations depends on the result of `allocateTask(B, TS)`,

 - MoveTask2Top(S): Move the task S to the top of task stack.
-    - Task Allocation Mechanism finds a task S.
+    - Task Allocation Mechanism finds a task S, and S in not the top of task stack.
-- CreateTask(B): Create a new task which `realActivity` is B and push into task stack.
+- LaunchTask(B): Create a new task which `realActivity` is B and push into task stack.
     - Task Allocation Mechanism doesn't find a task.

-#### 2.3.2 Operating on Task
+#### 3.2 Operating on Task
 There are four operations on task as followed:

-- Push(B): Add the instance of B into task.
+- LaunchAct(B): Push the instance of B into the top task.
     - etc. Launch an standard activity B.
-- ClearTop(B): Remove activity until the top of the task is the instance of B.
+- ClearTop(B): Pop activity until the top of the top task is the instance of B.
     - etc. Launch an singleTask activity B.
-- ClearTask(B): Remove activity until the task is empty, and Push(B).
+- ClearTask(B): Pop activity until the top task is empty, and Push(B).
     - etc. Launch an activity B with intent flag `FLAG_ACTIVITY_CLEAR_TASK`.
-- MoveAct2Top(B): Move the first instance of B to the top of task.
+- MoveAct2Top(B): Move the first instance of B to the top of the top task.
     - etc. Launch an activity B with intent flag `FLAG_ACTIVITY_REORDER_TO_FRONT`.

-## 3 Deep Understanding Semantics
+## 4 Deep Understanding Semantics
-In this section, I will give the conditions for each operation in the Android system.
+In this section I will tell you how to decide the behavious of `A.startActivity(B, Fs)`.
-### 3.1 Without operations on task stack

-#### 3.1.1 Push(B)
-- `Lmd(B) = standard`,

-### 3.1 With operations on task stack
+In the following, I will talk about how the contents of the task stack change, when calling function `A.StartActivity(B, Fs)`, which means A startActivity B with the intent flags Fs.